Tolstoy House: Construction

-After revolution
+After the revolution

 The Russian Civil War forced many inhabitants of the Tolstoy house to leave their homes, many of them left abroad.
 Many apartments were deserted and could be taken by anyone.
 After 1918, the building was nationalized and the apartments were officially resettled as communal.
 On the contrary, some were repurposed as non-residential.
 For example, former apartment No. 108 was given to Nikolay Smolich theater studio.

 During World War II apt.
 No 106 was used as a pillbox, the basements served as bombshelters.
 At least 17 residents were killed in battlefield, 329 died from hunger during the Siege of Leningrad.

 After the war, the inner street was significantly altered: driveways were made, the lawns were planted with poplars, and a statue was installed in the fountain.
 Thus was lost Lidval's original concept of an internal street.

 The Tolstoy House appeared as a setting in numerous Russian films.
-Most of Igor Maslennikov's 1985 film Winter Cherries takes place in the Tolstoy House, in its yards, or near it.
+Most of Igor Maslennikov's 1985 film Winter Cherry takes place in the Tolstoy House, in its yards, or near it.
 In this film, the Tolstoy House serves as a kind of actor itself, playing up to the stars of the film and creating a certain mood.
 Maslennikov also used the Tolstoy House in his The Adventures of Sherlock Holmes and Dr. Watson series of television films to stand in for parts of Holmes's London.
 Other films using the Tolstoy House include A Doctor Called?, Could One Imagine?, Born of the Revolution, and Gangster Petersburg.

 In 1987 more than 3000 residents lived in 327 apartments of the Tolstoy house.
 After the dissolution of the Soviet Union, many apartments were privatized, some were leased as offices.

 In 1970 the building was designated an Architectural Monument of Regional Significance.
 In 1988 it became a part of UNESCO World Heritage Site number 540, Historic Centre of Saint Petersburg and Related Groups of Monuments.
 However, in 2008, after reducing the buffer zone, the status of the building has been downgraded to Zone Controlled Building.

-XXI century
+21st century

 By 2013, 300 apartments were registered in the building.

 By 2016, the wear and tear of the structure was estimated 40%, however the outside decorations and utilities were in a poor state.
 Some sculptures were restored in 2012.

 In 2021 a museum dedicated to all residents of the house was opened in the basement.